microsoft/vcpkg-docs/vcpkg/consume/third-party-authentication.nuget.md

 .$(vcpkg fetch nuget) setapikey $GITHUB_PAT_TOKEN -Source https://nuget.pkg.github.com/$GITHUB_OWNER/index.json
 ```

-### Method 2: Se the API key using a NuGet config file
+### Method 2: Set the API key using a NuGet config file

 If you're using a `nuget.config` file to add your package feed sources, you can set their API keys in the same file by adding
 an [`<apiKeys>`](/nuget/reference/nuget-config-file#apikeys) section.